 - Where am I going to go if I have to evacuate?

 Hurricanes are devastating.
 Hurricane-force winds, sometimes exceeding 150 mph, can destroy even the sturdiest of structures.
 If you are in the projected path of a hurricane, your first priority is to make sure that everybody is safe.
-After the hurricane passes, you inspect your property, assess it for any damage, and start contacting roofers, plumbers, general contractors, electricians, water remediation companies, public adjusters, plus anybody else who can assist you with the recovery process.
+After the hurricane passes, you inspect your property, assess it for any damage, and immediately start contacting roofers, plumbers, general contractors, electricians, water remediation companies, public adjusters, plus anybody else who can assist you with the recovery process.

 Here are a few helpful tips that will help you protect the integrity of your insurance claim and also expedite the process: